alex-gamero/100-days-of-code/log2.md

 **Today's Progress**: Today I had work, but at night I was able to review pending group work assignments.

 **Thoughts**: It was a good day, fun and interesting.

+### Day 125: November 16, Sunday

+**Today's Progress**: Today, I had time to catch up on pending tasks, group work, and even apply for jobs.
+It was a very productive day.

+**Thoughts**: It was a good day, it felt greater tahn usual for a Sunday.